WIS (TV): Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Out-of-market cable and satellite carriage

 WIS is carried on cable systems as far southwest as Aiken and as far northeast as Wadesboro, North Carolina.
 Until late 2009 or early 2010, it had been available on cable in Augusta, Georgia, despite the presence of an in-market NBC affiliate, WAGT.
 Even though WIS is carried in Wadesboro, Charlotte NBC affiliate WCNC-TV operates a translator in nearby Lilesville, W24AY, which covers Wadesboro.
 WIS' analog signal tended to be more receivable along the US 74 corridor between Wadesboro and Rockingham than the Lilesville translator.
 Until August 8, 2008, WIS was carried on digital cable in Rowland and Laurinburg, North Carolina.
-On that date, WMBF-TV signed on as the NBC affiliate for the Myrtle Beach-Florence market.
+On that date, WMBF-TV signed on as the NBC affiliate for the Myrtle Beach–Florence market.
 DirecTV customers in Scotland and Robeson Counties in North Carolina received WIS as the default NBC station instead of WECT in nearby Wilmington.
 For many years, WECT has served this area, especially the town of Lumberton.
-Metrocast Cable (formerly Northland Cable)'s system in Bennettsville was one of the few providers in the Florence/Myrtle Beach/Lumberton market that did not drop WIS; it has since been dropped by that system also.
+Metrocast Cable (formerly Northland Cable)'s system in Bennettsville was one of the few providers in the Florence–Myrtle Beach–Lumberton market that did not drop WIS; it has since been dropped by that system also.
 Just outside that market, WIS remains on cable providers in many areas around South Carolina such as Georgetown and Williamsburg counties.

 When CATV was first introduced in the area in the 1970s, WIS was carried in many border counties in North Carolina such as Mecklenburg, Richmond, southern Moore, Scotland, Robeson and Columbus counties.
 Of these areas, WIS only remains available in the Anson County town of Wadesboro.
 In Georgia, the station was formerly carried in the Screven County town of Sylvania.